Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Setup

-\begin{exmp}[Experiment with non linear target and equilibrium model] \cite{bergquist2020competition} conduct demand and supply experiments in food markets in Kenya.
+\begin{exmp}[Experiment with nonlinear target and equilibrium model] \cite{bergquist2020competition} conduct demand and supply experiments in food markets in Kenya.
 Suppose here we are interested in similar applications in Uganda.
 For exposition, consider a stylized linear demand and supply model (similar reasoning applies to more complex models)